jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 > All movement requires a point of origin, a starting point.

 Perhaps that’s all we are: a “point”, a point of consciousness moving across a what seems like a plane, but is actually a hyper-dimensional sphere, creating wonderful shapes..
-We are essentially 2d beings, thus the plane is defined by our beliefs/vision.
+As we think in essentially 2d concepts, the plane of our existence is defined by our beliefs/vision.

-1 &#x222a; ~1 = ∞
-1 &#x2229; ~1 = ø

-What an absurd statement, a modern koan:

-> It takes an infinite amount of nothing to create something.
-So we are a finite collection of infinities.

-Each “point” requires an infinite amount of energy to manifest.
-Thus each point contains an infinite amount of the no-thing-ness of whatever is NOT.

-In the beginning there was nothing, and nothing “moved”.
-It is the infinite penetrating the finite.
-It is as if a quality, a certain something was held back, was removed.

-This collection of infinities, we call **אצילות**, _Atzilut_, the highest level, for beyond this, there is nothing.

 <details>
 <summary class='button is-info is-outlined'>